 Sub-phase Scope Utilities: Heat Loop Pipe Replacement Construction Rerouting heat loop piping into galleries to reduce underground corrosion and improve accessibility.
 Phase 1 completed in Dec.
 2005, Phase 2 by February 2008.
 Phase 3 was completed in March 2011.
 Includes periodic valve replacements.
 No other repeat cycles are currently planned.
 Fuel Transfer Pipe Replacement Replace the diesel fuel pipeline from the barge area to the storage tanks at the Thermal Power Plant.
 Project currently on hold; expect to continue trucking oil instead of barging.
 Schedule pushed out to FY20-22.
 Fuel Pipe Abandonment New sub-phase for FY13, pulled from the project above.
-To cement the existing fuel pipeline in place in FY12-13 instead of removing it.
+To cement the existing fuel pipeline in place in FY13 instead of removing it.
 North Main Pump Station Motor Control Center (MCC) Construction Sequential replacement of the MCC equipment that has become obsolete and unreliable.
-Designed under As-Needed Design task order, construction scheduled to be completed in two sequential phases in FY12-14.
+Designed under As-Needed Design task order, construction scheduled to be completed in two sequential phases in FY12-13.
 See Phase 2 below.
 North Main Pump Station Motor Control Center (MCC) Phase 2 REI and Construction New sub-phase for FY13, pulled from the project above.
-Second phase of the work, scheduled to be done in FY13-15.
+Second phase of the work, scheduled to be done in FY14-15.
 CTG Rebuilds Rebuilds of the combustion turbines in the Thermal Power Plant.
 Added from the Master Plan, scheduled for FY14-16 with repeat cycles every 15 years.
 STG System Modifications Design & Construction Involves adding equipment to the steam turbine generator that will produce additional electricity utilizing the current steam production more efficiently.
 To help the MWRA meet the energy goals set out by executive order, the project began in FY09.
 Substantially complete by the end of FY11.
 DI Digester Flare #4 Design and Construction Install a fourth gas flare to reduce the potential for air permit violations when an existing flare is out of service and the boilers have to be taken off-line.
 Construction currently scheduled for FY15-16.

-Sub-phase Scope Support: DISC Application Hardware, software, and contract services to implement a Deer Island plant- wide computerized database of all plant systems (electrical, gas, water, etc).
+Sub-phase Scope Support: DISC Application Hardware, software, and contract services to implement a Deer Island plant-wide computerized database of all plant systems (electrical, gas, water, etc).
 Document Format Conversion Conversion of Deer Island construction documents into electronic format and completion of document-reference database.
 This work is in process, and has several phases.
 Expect completion by the end of FY14.
-As-Needed Design Phases 5 and 6 On-going technical design services and/or construction support to supplement existing engineering resources for specialized or complex engineering issues.
-Typically, two contracts are issued in tandem and run for two years each.
-Phase 6-1 and 6-2 contracts were moved here from Plant Optimization in FY10.
+As-Needed Design Phases 5, 6, and 7 On-going technical design services and/or construction support to supplement existing engineering resources for specialized or complex engineering issues.
+Typically, the contracts are issued in tandem and run for two years each.
 Starting with Phase 6, the contract length was extended to three years each.
-Phases 6-1 and 6-2 are scheduled to end in 2012, followed by phases 7-1 and 7-2.
+Phases 6-1 and 6-2 are scheduled to end in 2012, followed by phases 7-1, 7-2, and 7-3 (three contracts are being issued starting in FY13).
 Deer Island As-Needed Technical Design Added in FY08 as part of the Master Plan, this subphase is a placeholder, used to continue the technical design services and/or construction support in the same fashion as the contracts listed above.
-From FY12 through FY15, have two contracts at \$900,000 per year each, and then plan to increase to \$1M each for FY16 through FY25.
+From FY12 through FY15, have three contracts at \$600,000 per year each.
 Each series of new contracts will be deducted from this placeholder and given their own subphase numbers.